Thursday, November 24, 2011

 IP Osgoode, Jurisdynamics and BioLaw are covering our group's recent work on patent valuation as it relates to the complex innovation ecology for pharmaceuticals we have termed the regulated Therapeutic Product Lifecycle (rTPL).

-Parts 1, 2, and 3 of the series highlight our group's recent empirical work on new and follow-on drug approvals, products, patents, patents listed on the patent register, as well as our new innovation index for qualitative patent valuation.
+Parts 1, 2, and 3 of the series highlight our recent empirical work on new and follow-on drug approvals, products, patents, patents listed on the patent register, as well as our new innovation index for qualitative patent valuation.

 The series comes out ahead of a forthcoming book summarizing our group's research over the last four years, entitled Patently Innovative.
 The book is due out in late 2011 or early 2012.